shapoco/blobbulb/README.md

  |
  |<-------------,
  |              |
- +--> Variant --'  // an element of the array
+ +--> Variant --'  // element of the array
  |
  V
 AEND